-Before work eligible for federal or state funding may start, MaineDOT and the local agency administering a project must execute a state/local project agreement that covers the following:
+Before work eligible for federal or state funding may start, MaineDOT and the LPA administering a project must execute a state/local project agreement that covers the following:

-- Scope of work; - Breakdown of federal, state and local funding, as applicable; - Invoicing requirements; - Responsibilities of MaineDOT and the local agency managing the project; - MaineDOT WIN and the federal project number (if applicable); - Federal Assistance Listing Number (formerly CFDA number), typically 20.205; - An agency's federal SAM Unique Entity ID (new in 2022); - General terms and conditions, as directed by MaineDOT's Office of Legal Services.
+- Scope of work; - Breakdown of federal, state and local funding, as applicable; - Invoicing requirements; - Responsibilities of MaineDOT and the LPA managing the project; - MaineDOT WIN and the federal project number (if applicable); - Federal Assistance Listing Number (formerly CFDA number), typically 20.205; - An agency's federal SAM Unique Entity ID (new in 2022); - General terms and conditions, as directed by MaineDOT's Office of Legal Services.

 MaineDOT prepares agreements for federally funded projects once the Statewide Transportation Improvement Program (STIP) is approved or modified to include them.
 Agreements for projects with state funds follow publication of MaineDOT's Work Plan.
-Once an agreement is executed, MaineDOT sends a local agency a notice to proceed with reimbursable work.
+Once an agreement is executed, MaineDOT sends an LPA notice to proceed with reimbursable work.